 What is PlayStation TV?PS TV is here.
 But what is it?
 PlayStation TV is a tiny box that attaches to your TV and lets you play games and stream video whether or not you have a PS3 or PS4.

-It'll set you back around £85 when it comes out later this year in the UK.
+It'll set you back around $140 in the US from 14 October or £85 when it comes out later this year in the UK.
 Until then, here’s everything you need to know for now, including when you can get your hands on it.

 Meet PS TV...

-PlayStation TV UK release date: When is it coming out?Sony confirmed that the PlayStation TV UK release date is scheduled for November 10.
+PlayStation TV UK Release Date: When is it coming out?Sony confirmed that the PlayStation TV UK release date is scheduled for 10 November.
 This will be the date the little PlayStation box arrives in all European markets.